codecadre/imt-school-addresses/README.md

 ## Background

-[passaprimeira.xyz](https://www.passaprimeira.xyz) is the second iteration of a project that aims at bringing transparency to the driving school business in Portugal, by crossing public data and presenting it in an accessible format.
-Originally it was only a web app, but we decided to release some of the data and code, in a usable way, so that others could benefit form it.
+[passaprimeira.xyz](https://www.passaprimeira.xyz) aims at bringing transparency to the driving school business in Portugal, by crossing public data and presenting it in an accessible format.
+Originally it was only a web app, but we decided to release some of the data and code, in a accessible format, so that others could benefit form it.

 ## Data Origin